European or Common mistletoe, Viscum album

 There are two main species of mistletoe, Viscum album (European or Common mistletoe) and Phoradendron (American or Oak mistletoe).
 Both contain a mix of toxic compounds in their stems, leaves and berries that, if ingested, can be harmful to humans and pets.

-Of the two, the more toxic is Viscum album.
+However, of the two, Viscum album is the more toxic.
 Its pairs of smooth, oval shaped leaves and clusters of sticky white berries contain a mix of chemicals that include poisonous amounts of the alkaloid tyramine.
 Tyramine can cause stomach upset, nausea and vomiting, blurred vision, blood pressure changes and in rare cases even death.

-The oval leaves and white berries of Viscum album, Common mistletoe
+The oval leaves and white berries of Viscum album

-In fact, although until recently American mistletoe has been widely considered to be as poisonous as the European species, downing a few berries is likely to lead to no more than a stomachache.
-Studies show that you’d have to eat a whole lot of berries to experience these reactions.
-This according to the National Capital Poison Center’s recent studies describing American mistletoe exposures (mainly by young children at Christmas).
-The vast majority of patients who ate parts of the plant had no symptoms and there were no fatalities, even among those who had swallowed mistletoe on purpose.
+In fact, although until recently American mistletoe was widely considered to be as poisonous as the European species, downing a few berries is likely to lead to no more than a stomachache.
+According to the National Capital Poison Center’s recent studies describing American mistletoe exposures (mainly by young children at Christmas), you’d have to eat a whole lot of berries to experience these reactions.
+The vast majority of patients who ate parts of the plant had no symptoms.
+Moreover, there were no fatalities, even among those who had swallowed mistletoe on purpose.

 POISONING IN DOGS AND CATS

-In small amounts, mistletoe most likely will cause no more than mild gastrointestinal distress to your pet.
-But if your cat or dog accidentally consumes large amounts of the plant, it could lead to abnormal heart rate, collapse or even seizures.
+When it comes to pets, small amounts of mistletoe most likely will cause no more than mild gastrointestinal distress.
+However, if your cat or dog accidentally consumes large amounts of the plant, it could lead to abnormal heart rate, collapse or even seizures.
 If you suspect your pet has eaten mistletoe, contact your veterinarian or Pet Poison Helpline for treatment recommendations.

 Mistletoe is most harmful to small children and pets/Photo credit: Michael Pettigrew